sthciN/asset-organizer/README.md

 3. Add Creds
     Move the generated key to the credentials folder and rename it to `service_account.json`.
+4. Give the client email access to the folders and files set in the `.env`

 ## Known Issues and Considerations
 - All the files in the `homework_item` will be processed and processing each file takes a long time.
 - Parallelism: Google Drive APIs do not handle parallelism well, leading to SSL and authorization errors in multithreading.
-- Validation Process: Validations are performed sequentially see [Assumptions](#assumptions).
-Future improvements could include parallel file processes.
+- Validation Process: Validations are performed sequentially (see [Assumptions](#assumptions)).
+Future improvements could include parallel __file__ processes.
 - Testing: Automated tests are necessary.
 The app should include unit, integration, and end-to-end tests to cover all functionalities.

 ## Assumptions